gafusion/doc/html/src/index.rst

 Installation
 ------------

-Instructions for :doc:`installing and building <install>` the GACODE suite.
+We maintain `public installations <http://scidac.github.io/atom/install.html>`_ of GACODE via AToM.
+However, you can also :doc:`install and build <install>` the GACODE suite from sources.

 Geometry
 --------